omoniyi24/JayCoin/README.md

 # Background
+This project was inspired by the experience gained during Qala Developer Program (2021), which has by itself done magnitudes in exposing me to approaches to Bitcoin and Lightning software design.

 This section describes the JayCoin application’s architecture.
 JayCoin is a simple implementation of a Blockchain.
-It's capable of mining a block, validating the block, and returning the list of blocks (blockchain).
+It's capable of mining a block, validating the blockchain, and returning the list of blocks (blockchain).

+## Features
+### Get Blockchain
+This feature gets the state of the blockchain at any given time by returning the list of mined blocks.
+If no block is mined yet, it returns the Genesis Block which is a default block created by the system.
+Blocks are added to the blockchain after a successful mine

+### Mining Block
+Also known as proof of work, it performs hash (SHA-256) operation on parameters on a block, then compares the result against the set target.
+If the comparison returns `true` then we have the proof of work (nonce), the block is added to the chain and a successful message is returned.

+### Validate BlockChain
+This is used to check if the blockchain has been altered or attacked.
+It checks the hash of blocks and height of the blockchain to validate if the blockchain is valid or not.

 `Note: ` this is a simple application to help understand the concept of block creation, mining (proof of work), block hashing, and block validating.